Center for Innovation in Teaching and Learning | American University of Sharjah

 Camilo Cerro

-Camilo Cerro is an award-winning eco-social designer, sustainable living researcher, author, cultural nomad, design tinkerer and Associate Professor of Architecture and Interior Design at AUS.
+Camilo Cerro is an award-winning eco-social designer, sustainable living researcher, author, cultural nomad, design tinkerer and educator.
+As an associate professor, he teaches both in the architecture and interior design programs at AUS, and has coordinated twice the study abroad program that AUS has in Barcelona, Spain.

-In the present context of the rising awareness of ecological issues and the development of emerging technologies, his current research interest focuses on the study of how formal and informal networks can be transformed through an undertone of sustainable technologies, into interdependent systems designed to better the quality of life for individuals and communities.
-With the aim of moving towards a convergence between the built environment and nature, his research proposes a hybrid that uses ethical design ideas as a process to contextualize design in culture, developing sociopolitical and site-specific answers to real problems.
-This approach is not looking for formal studies, but a cohesive system that works at every scale and keeps evolving dynamically through the social interactions they generate.
-He has lectured on his research internationally and published widely.
+“In the present context of the rising awareness of ecological issues and the development of emerging technologies, my current research interest focuses on the study of how formal and informal networks can be transformed through an undertone of sustainable technologies, into interdependent systems designed to better the quality of life for individuals and communities.
+With the aim of moving towards a convergence between the built environment and nature, my research proposes a hybrid that uses ethical design ideas as a process to contextualize design in culture, developing sociopolitical and site-specific answers to real problems.
+This approach is not looking for formal studies, but a cohesive system that works at every scale and keeps evolving dynamically through the social interactions they generate.”

 Information for New Faculty